-Protect yourself this fall and winter
+Protect yourself in fall and winter

-- Stay home when sick, and if unable to stay at home, wear a mask and avoid vulnerable populations.
+If you’re sick and unable to stay home, wear a well-fitted mask in public indoor settings and avoid contact with vulnerable individuals.

-- Get vaccinated and stay up to date with vaccinations.
+Staying up to date with vaccinations

 Where to go for care